 Why I Wear Traje

 This film about traditional costume in Guatemala uses footage from the Penn Museum Archives, especially films by the Anthropologist Mary Butler (1940 & 1948), Arthur and Kate Tode (1940) and Watson Kintner (1940).
-Here is an introduction made by the filmmaker and her non-profit organisation, which aims to improve the daily lives of indigenous Guatemalan people of the Lake Atitlán region:
+Here is an introduction made by the filmmaker and her non-profit organization, Mayan Families, which aims to improve the daily lives of indigenous Guatemalan people of the Lake Atitlán region:

 Synopsis: Traje típico, the traditional dress worn by indigenous Guatemalans, is an important part of Mayan culture.
 Each piece, color, and design has a specific meaning that represents Mayan values and history.
 Traje is hand-made by indigenous artisans and worn by men, women, and children in all parts of Guatemala.
 Recently, indigenous activists and communities have begun to refer to traditional dress as “indumentaria” in order to define it as a meaningful cultural tradition as opposed to a historical costume.